bo-rc/cs241/OS-Three-Easy-Pieces.md

 imagine a device that performs its tasks very quickly: the first poll usually finds the device to be done with task.
 Using an interrupt in this case will actually slow down the system.
-* if a device is fast, it may be best to poll (PIO).
+* if a device is fast, it may be best to poll.
 * if it is slow, interrupts.
 * if not-know, or somethimes fast and sometimes slow, use a **hybrid** that polls for a little while and then, if the device is not yet finished, uses interrupts.